winton/typectl/README.md

 ## Props

-Props enable control flow functions to wait for sync or async inputs **and simulataneously** maintain a simple input type signature.
+Props enable control flow functions to have optional async inputs **and** a simple input type signature.

 Props are awaitable getter-setter factories: